-The Association recognizes that times are changing and adjustments may need to be made in the manner in which the FAA expenses are covered.
-For example, AOPA has not opposed the new or significant increases in various "transactional charges" for aircraft and airman registration included in H.R.
+AOPA recognizes that times are changing and adjustments may need to be made in the manner in which the FAA expenses are covered.
+For example, the new or significant increases in various "transactional charges" for aircraft and airman registration included in H.R.
 2881 and the FAA's proposal.
 As an illustration, the fee for registering an aircraft is proposed to increase from the current rate of \$5 to \$130.
 Based on our analysis of these charges compared with similar charges imposed on automobiles and boats, these are within the range of that charged by states.
 While no one wants to pay more, there is recognition that many of these have not been adjusted since the 1960s.

-Conclude with a Number of Key Assumptions and Principles:
+AOPA's Key Assumptions and Principles:

-- The United States has the safest and most efficient air transportation system in the world, moving more aircraft and more people than the rest of the world combined. - Excise taxes, not user fees, are the appropriate and cost-efficient way for all aviation users to support the system. - Congress' direct management and oversight of FAA spending and programs should not be changed. - National transportation assets vital to the United States economy require a level of support from general tax revenues.
-The General Fund contribution to FAA operations should be maintained at the historical average of 21.5 percent of the FAA budget. - Airports are as critical to the aviation transportation system as on- and offramps are to our federal highway system.
+- The United States has the safest and most efficient air transportation system in the world, moving more aircraft and more people than the rest of the world combined. - Excise taxes, not user fees, are the appropriate and cost-efficient way for all aviation users to support the system. - Congress' direct management and oversight of FAA spending and programs should not be changed.

+- National transportation assets vital to the United States economy require a level of support from general tax revenues.
+The General Fund contribution to FAA operations should be 25 percent of the FAA budget. - Airports are as critical to the aviation transportation system as on- and offramps are to our federal highway system.
 Federal airport funding should be sustained at no less than the current levels.